sta279-f25/sta279-f25.github.io/about.md

 ### Class participation

 In general, I expect you to come to class and participate in the lecture and activities.
-Your class participation grade will consist of class activities, concept check quizzes, and attendance at departmental seminars.
+Your class participation grade will consist of class activities and attendance at departmental seminars.

 * **Class activities:** This course includes regular, short activities during class time to help your learning.
 Participation in class activities is expected, and you will submit your work on these activities at the end of class.
+Most class periods will have at least one activity; some class periods will have multiple activities.
 Class activities will be graded for effort, not for completeness or correctness.
-* **Concept checks:** Occasionally, we will have concept check quizzes at the beginning of class.
-These quizzes help me to gauge your understanding of the material, and will also help you prepare for the exams.
-Like class activities, the quizzes will be graded only for effort.
 * **Department seminars:** Throughout the semester, the department will host visiting speakers who will give talks on a range of statistical topics.
 You will attend these seminars and submit a short (one or two paragraph) reflection on the talk and how it relates to material you have learned in your statistics courses.
 If you cannot attend the seminars due to a conflict, I will provide alternative talks available on YouTube.

 If you are unable to attend class due to illness or extenuating circumstances, please let me know.
 Class activities and quizzes may be made up at a later date at the instructor's discretion.
 Persistent absences, however, will not be permitted except in special circumstances such as a medical or family emergency.